Magento on Ubuntu 9.10 (Karmic)

 Magento is a self hosted e-commerce solution used by many people to sell products online.
 It runs on a LAMP stack and offers the user a wide variety of options.

-Before installing Magento, we assume that you have followed our getting started guide as well as our LAMP guide.
+Before installing Magento, we assume that you have followed our Setting Up and Securing a Compute Instance as well as our LAMP guide.
 If you are new to Linux server administration, you may be interested in our introduction to Linux concepts guide, beginner’s guide and administration basics guide.

 Before installing Magento, we must ensure that the